Skip to content

 Cost — free for the basics

 Highlighting, annotation, and signing shouldn't be behind a paywall.
-Reserve paid features for advanced workflows.
+Reserve paid features for advanced workflows like batch OCR, larger file sizes, or signing 50+ documents per month.

 Tips

-• If the free tier limits the number of files per day, you'll regret it the first week of class.
+• If the free tier limits files per day, you'll hit the wall in the first week of term.
+Pick something that doesn't artificially throttle the basics.

-• Look at the App Store / Play Store rating distribution, not just the average — read the 3-star reviews.
+• Look at the App Store and Play Store rating distribution, not just the average — the 3-star reviews are the most informative.

 Try it on your phone

-Most student PDF work happens on phones first (in transit) and tablets second (in libraries).
-The best app is the one that works fluidly on both.
+Student PDF work happens on phones first (in transit, between classes) and tablets second (in libraries, at home).
+The best app is the one that works fluidly across both — your annotations from the bus should be there when you sit down to write.

 Frequently asked questions